 International Monetary Fund

 The International Monetary Fund (IMF) emerged from the Bretton Woods conference in 1944.
 The main focus of the conference was to develop a system that would foster and develop open markets for trade.
 Industrial nations were encouraged to lower trade barriers and invest capital and were deemed responsible for managing and governing this system; the IMF was created as that governing body, and regulated international exchanges of currency.
-Voting was proportional to the capital contributed, as Zinn points out, so that American dominance would be assured.
+Voting was proportional to the capital contributed, as historian Howard Zinn points out, so that American dominance would be assured.
 The fixed exchange rate system, however, collapsed between 1971 and 1973.
-Since that time, has increasingly become more involved in the fiscal counseling of member countries and worked as an advocate for the privatization of state industries.
+Since that time, the IMF has increasingly become more involved in the fiscal counseling of member countries and worked as an advocate for the privatization of state industries.

 The IMF website describes its mission as “working to foster global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty.”
-In reality “structural adjustment programs,” IMF loans, have devastated many developing countries’ economies.
+In reality “structural adjustment programs,” which must be agreed to in order to get IMF loans, have devastated many developing countries’ economies.
 These loans are granted with strict conditions that enforce trade liberalization and encourage direct foreign investment, resource extraction, and the privatization of state entities.
 Considerable criticism has been raised against the IMF and its policies that undermine national sovereignties and endorse corporate globalization.

-Such criticism comes not only from nations devastated by IMF programs (such as Jamaica, Argentina, Ethiopia, and Malawi) have called for its abolition, but from 2001 Nobel laureate economist Joseph Stiglitz, who concluded that institutions such as the IMF and World Bank do not operate in the interest of developing countries and that the neoliberal position held by these institutions is basically erroneous.
+Such criticism comes not only from nations devastated by IMF programs (such as Jamaica, Argentina, Ethiopia, and Malawi) that have called for its abolition, but from 2001 Nobel laureate economist Joseph Stiglitz, who concluded that institutions such as the IMF and World Bank do not operate in the interest of developing countries and that the neoliberal position held by these institutions is basically erroneous.

 World Bank